PiSupply/PiJuice/Software/README.md

 Last but very much not least is the firmware menu.
 This allows you to update the firmware on the PiJuice MCU chip as and when necessary meaning we can actively improve the firmware and any updates or improvements we make in the future can be retrospectively applied to all PiJuice HATs!

-*Note that the PiJuice package you installed comes with a default firmware located at the path below:*
+*Note: that the PiJuice package you installed comes with a default firmware located at the path below:*
 ```text
 /usr/share/pijuice/data/firmware/
 ```